Sopheakvethya/Sopheakvethya/README.md

 # Hi there, I'm Vethya

-- I am a sophomore majoring in software engineering
+- I am a software engineering major.
 - Ask me about programming :D